 To create a new blank model and open the library browser:

-Click Create Model to create an empty model with settings suitable for use with DSP System Toolbox™.
+Click on DSP System to create an empty model with settings suitable for use with DSP System Toolbox™.
 The new model opens.
 To access the library browser, click the Library Browser button on the model toolbar.

 The new model using the template settings and contents appears in the Simulink Editor.
 The model is only in memory until you save it.